utopia-group/SmartPulseTool/README.md

 ./SmartPulse.py LockedFunds.sol Wallet LockedFunds.spec
 ```

+## SmartLTL Specification Language
+SmartLTL is an ltl-like language specific to Smart Contracts.
+We classify it as LTL-like because SmartLTL is the same as LTL with the exception of its atoms.
+Here, we will provide information about the SmartLTL specification language, but some knowledge of LTL is assumed.
+### Specification Structure
+A SmartLTL specification has 3 parts: (1) the fresh variable declaration, (2) the fairness property and (3) the property to verify.
+Here, we will briefly discuss each part of the specification.
+#### Fresh Variable Declaration
+#### Fairness Property
+#### Verification Property
+### Atoms
+### Constraints on Atoms
+### Examples

 ## Building
 SmartPulse requires the modified version of Ultimate Automizer and VeriSol be built.
 To build VeriSol, follow the instructions in [this repository](https://github.com/utopia-group/verisol).
 As the build process for Ultimate automizer is complex, we provide pre-built binaries.
 We recommend using these binaries rather than building Ultimate Automizer from scratch.